GeotrekCE/Geotrek-admin/docs/import-data/development.rst

     .. md-tab-item:: Points of interest

-        To import point of interest (POI) from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:
+        To import point of interest (POI) from OpenStreetMap, define a subclass of ``geotrek.tourism.parsers.OpenStreetMapPOIParser`` in your ``var/conf/parsers.py`` file with the following content:

         ::

-            from geotrek.trekking.parsers import OpenStreetMapPOIParser

             class HistoryParser(OpenStreetMapPOIParser):
                 provider = "OpenStreetMap"